 Divided into three categories: descriptive statistics, probability, and inferential statistics.
 The course includes application for college bound students for all academic areas.
 Prerequisite: Algebra 2. *Offered as RCBC CAP Course.

 *AP Statistics HON

 The four major themes of this course are exploratory analysis, planning and conducting a study, probability and statistical inference.
 Specific topics include analysis of univariate and bivariate data, data collection techniques, sampling, the difference between a study and an experiment, random variables, probability distributions, the normal distribution, point estimation and tests of significance.
 Students taking this course will be able to take the College Board Advanced Placement Test in Statistics and could receive college credit or advanced standing depending upon their score and the policy of the college.
 Prerequisite: Algebra 2. *Offered as RCBC CAP Course.

 Computer Programming 1 HON

 Designed to be an introductory programming course.
 The concepts taught will include input/output operations, arithmetic operations, accumulating and displaying totals, comparing, array processing, searching and sorting, string processing, file processing, and report generation.
 Emphasis will be on problem-solving techniques and logic.
-Prerequisite: Completion of or concurrently taking Geometry.
+Prerequisite: Completion of Algebra 1.
 Credits for this course do not satisfy math requirements for graduation.

 *AP Computer Science A HON